TEAMuP-dev/audacitorch/README.md

     -  **waveform-to-waveform**
         -  name of each output source (e.g. `drums`, `bass`, `vocal`).
 To create the track name for each output source, each one of the labels will be appended to the mixture track's name.
     -  **waveform-to-labels**:
-        -  labeler models should output a list of class probabilities with shape `(n_timesteps, n_class)` and a list of start/stop timestamps for each label `(n_timesteps, 2)`.
-The labeler effect will create a add new labels by taking the argmax of each class probability and indexing into the metadata's `labels`.
+        -  This should be classlist for model.
+The class indexes output by the model during a forward pass will be used to index into this classlist.
 -  `effect_type` (`str`)
     -  Target effect for this model.
 Must be one of `["waveform-to-waveform", "waveform-to-labels"]`.
 -  `multichannel` (`bool`)